Over greasing: The Silent Killer of Your Equipment and How to Avoid It

 4. Avoid Grease Contamination

-Grease can easily become contaminated by dirt, moisture, and debris, making it less effective.
-Ensure that all grease pumps, reservoirs, and application points are clean and free from contaminants.
-If necessary, use filters to remove impurities from the grease before applying it to equipment.
+Dirt, moisture and debris can easily contaminate Grease and render it useless.
+All grease pumps, reservoirs, and application points should be clean and free from contaminants.
+Filters shall, if necessary, be used to separate impurities from the grease prior to its application to equipment.

 5. Educate Your Team